walmartlabs/concord-website/docs/getting-started/triggers.md

 ...
 ```

-The above example makes use of the fact that events published by the external system to the the API end-point `/api/v1/events/`  are matched with trigger names.
-This allows you to publish events to `/api/v1/events/eventSource` for matching with triggers using the name `eventSource` as in the example.
+When the API end-point `/api/v1/events/` receives an event, Concord detects any
+existing matches with trigger names.

+This allows you to publish events to `/api/v1/events/eventSource` for matching with triggers (where `eventSource` is any string).
 Further:

-- `parameter1` and `parameter2` are then are then matched with the external event's parameters.
+- Concord matches `parameter1` and `parameter2` with the external event's parameters.
-- `entryPoint` is the name of the flow which will be started if there is a match.
+- `entryPoint` is the name of the flow that Concord starts when there is a match.
-- `arguments` is the list of additional parameters which are passed to the flow.
+- `arguments` is the list of additional parameters that are passed to the flow.

 Parameters can contain YAML literals incuding: